Siryn

-Theresa Maeve Rourke Cassidy is a superhero appearing in American comic books published by Marvel Comics.
-The character is depicted most commonly in association with the X-Men.
+Siryn (Theresa Maeve Rourke Cassidy) is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist Steve Leialoha, the character first appeared in Spider-Woman #37 (April 1981).
-She belongs to a subspecies of humans called mutants, who are born with superhuman abilities.
-Debuting under the codename Siryn, she later retired the name and went by Banshee, in honor of her late father, Sean Cassidy, who first used the alias.
-Theresa possesses a sonic voice providing various effects, with her name referring to the Sirens of Greek mythology and their hypnotic voices.
+Theresa Cassidy belongs to a subspecies of humans called mutants, who are born with superhuman abilities.
+She possesses a sonic voice providing various effects while her name refers to the Sirens of Greek mythology and their hypnotic voices.
+She is depicted most commonly in association with the X-Men.
+Theresa Cassidy is the daughter of the superhero Sean Cassidy.
+The character has also been known as Siryn and Banshee at various points in her history.